codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 ## Reset Shared Configuration Repository for GitOps Runtimes
 Codefresh creates and validates the [Shared Configuration Repository]({{site.baseurl}}/docs/reference/shared-configuration) when you install the first Hybrid or Hosted GitOps Runtime for your account, and uses it for all GitOps Runtimes you add to the same account.

-You can and need to reset the Shared Configuration repo if the URL is either incorrect or missing.
+You must reset the Shared Configuration Repo if the URL is either incorrect or missing, which is flagged through this notification in the UI:
-Codefresh displays this notification:

   {% include
  image.html